hmunye/cryptopals/NOTES.md

 Key exchange algorithms establish a common secret between two parties, which can be used for different purposes (e.g., key to symmetric encryption primitive).

+Built on-top of the mathematical field __group theory__.
+A __group__ is a set of elements and a specific binary operation applied on that set, which require the following properties:

+- __Closure__: Operations on any two elements produces an element within the same group.

+- __Associativity__: The way in which elements are ordered when operated on does not affect the produced element.

+- __Identity Element__: Operations with this element do not change the result of the other operand (e.g., `1` in a multiplicative group)

+- __Inverse Element__: Element which is an inverse to all other group elements.

+DH works with a __Galois__ group (additional __commutativity__ property) and __modular multiplication__ as the defined binary operation.
+It is comprised of the set of strictly positive integers: `1, 2, 3, 4, ..., p - 1`, where `p` is a relatively large prime number and 1 is the identity element.

+Security of the algorithm relies on the __discrete logarithm problem__ in a group.
+The larger the prime number, the harder it is to solve for the discrete logarithm of a specific group element of a specific base.

-Each party first agrees to a set of common, public parameters, then generate their own private keys (never shared).
-Each private key is combined with the common parameters to produce public keys (always shared).
+Each party first agrees to a set of common public parameters (prime number `p` and generator, or base, `g`), then generate their own private keys (random number `x`).
+Each private key, `x`,  is combined with the common parameters (`g^x mod p`) to produce public keys.
 Public keys are then exchanged, allowing for each party to combine the others public key with their private key to produce the final shared secret.

 Vulnerable to a __man-in-the-middle__ (`MITM`) attack.
 Each party accepts any public key received as being generated by the other, without verification.

+### Elliptic Curve Diffie-Hellman (`ECDH`)

+Works with groups made from __elliptic curves__: defined by the coordinates `x` and `y` which solve an equation (most practical curves simplify to __short Weierstrass equation__).

+Properties needed include: an elliptic curve equation that defines a set of valid points, a definition of the addition operator for the group, and an imaginary point (__point of infinity__).

+Generally used, standardized curves, include: `P-256`, `P-521`, `Curve25519`, and
+`Curve448`.
+Combination of ECDH and Curve25519 is referred to as `X25519`.

 ### RSA